MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 8. When you're ready to send your survey, select **Send**.

 > [!NOTE]
-> For this release, you can send a survey invitation to a maximum of 100 recipients.
+> You can send a survey invitation to a maximum of 10000 recipients.

 ## Insert survey link